 The Graduate School supports, administers and coordinates training for the MSc, MPhil and PhD programmes in the Sciences at UEA.
 We aim to promote a stimulating research environment that is underpinned through a dedicated training programme for all science postgraduate students.
 We hope that the formation of the Science Postgraduate Study Centre will help to foster a community spirit.'

-Applications opened from 2nd October 2017 for full and part-time +3 (PhD) and 1+3 (Masters and PhD) ESRC funded studentships.
+The deadline for applications in respect of 2019/20 full and part-time +3 (PhD) and 1+3 (Masters and PhD) ESRC funded studentships is 20 January 2019 at 23:59 hours.
 Funding is available to candidates who meet the UK/EU residency requirements defined in the RCUK's Conditions of Research Council Grants and relative to all subject areas in the Faculty of Science at UEA - Science, Technology and Sustainability; Human Geography.